 - Wildfires are emerging into the area of your offices

 Imagine that two risks have a risk score of 20 on a scale of 25.
-But Risk A will likely to occur in a two to three weeks where Risk B will take at least six months.
-Which risk merits your attention most?
+But Risk A will likely to occur in two to three weeks where Risk B will take at least six months.
+Which risk merits your quickest attention?
 See the difference?

 How to Rate Risk Velocity